cs6006/cs6006.github.io/content/0_welcome.md

 +++
-title = "Welcome, administrivia, and your health, wellness, and finances" date = 2026-08-24 description = ""
+title = "Your Health, Wellness, and Finances" date = 2026-08-24 description = ""
 [extra]